Why You Might Consider Refinancing Your Commercial Property in San Diego

 Refinancing commercial property requires meeting several eligibility requirements.
 Generally, you must have sufficient credit and existing equity in the property to be eligible for a refinance loan.

 Typically, lenders also require a minimum occupancy rate of 45-50%.
-Depending on the lender’s requirements and your particular asset class, it can vary.
+It can vary depending on the lender’s requirements and your particular asset class.

 Age and Condition of The Property